 Whether your children have braces for six months or two years, one thing is certain: It is crucial that they learn how to brush their teeth with braces.
 Dental braces make brushing difficult because food particles and plaque can adhere to the brackets and teeth.
-According to the American Dental Association (ADA), the number of times a person with braces should brush each day varies from orthodontist to orthodontist, but it is important to brush after every meal.
+According to studies, the number of times a person with braces should brush each day varies from orthodontist to orthodontist, but it is important to brush after every meal.

 Brushing Teeth With Braces